chain4travel/camino-docs/docs/camino-messenger/cancellation.md

 This way the process is uniform for on/off-chain payments and serves as a ledger to avoid disputes and allowing for automation in both cases.

-In cases where a Supplier has to cancel a booking, todays processes are fully manual cumbersome and leading to disputes.
+In cases where a Supplier has to cancel a booking, today's processes are fully manual cumbersome and leading to disputes.
 Supplier driven cancellation, refund proposals and automated counter proposals based on rebooking cost, can be an important efficiency improvement.